dieterich-lab/medex/dataset_examples/Data_import.md

 ```
 If your data have entities with a different data type (ex.date), you can complete the columns with this data type, but the entity will not be taken into account in the subsequent analysis.

-It is also possible to add two more columns(description,show ) to the entities.csv file.
+It is also possible to add four more columns(synonym,unit,description,show ) to the entities.csv file.
 ```
-Gender,String,Gender,+
+Gender,String,Sex,,,Gender,+
-Jitter_rel,Double,relative jitter,+
+Jitter_rel,Double,jitter_rel,%,relative jitter,+
 ```

+The synonym column should contain a synonym for the variable.
+A variable that has a synonym can be searched by variable name or synonym.

+Adding the unit column allows units to be displayed in the graphs..

 The Description column should contain a description of the entity.The description is displayed as a tooltip after hovering the cursor over the selected entity.